vahagsaribekyan/simple-instagram-task/README.md

-# This repository contains simple NodeJS ervice which returns some information(followers, likes, etc...) about specified user of Instagram
+# This repository contains simple NodeJS service which returns some information(followers, likes, etc...) about specified user of Instagram

 ## Run commands

-1. To start the app locally you need to install have NodeJS installed on your machine
+1. To start the app locally you need to have NodeJS installed on your machine

-	.
-First run 'npm install'
+	# First run 'npm install'
-	.
-Second run 'npm start'
+	# Second run 'npm start'

 2. Second approach is to run the application with docker container